oguerrer/ppi4hc/README.md

 Scripts 21 onwards produce all the figures in the report and saves them in the `figures` folder.
 Once all files have been run, the user can take the output data files and replicate the figures presented in the report.

 ## Policy Priority Inference (PPI)
 The analysis requires the <a href="https://policypriority.org" target="_blank">PPI</a> toolkit, which can be <a href="https://pypi.org/project/policy-priority-inference/" target="_blank">installed for Python through pypi</a>.
 Further information on PPI can be found in the book: <a href="https://www.cambridge.org/core/books/complexity-economics-and-sustainable-development/BD6CCB51DF29A5FE3638B3B99C7D0CB1" target="_blank">Complexity Economics and Sustainable Development</a>.
+The open source-code for the PPI framework can be found in its <a href="https://github.com/oguerrer/ppi" target="_blank">official repository</a>.

 ## How to use
-If all the necessary libraries have been properly installed, all needed is to clone this repository (preserving the folder structure) and run each script sequentially.
+If all the necessary libraries have been properly installed, all needed is cloning this repository (preserving the folder structure) and run each script sequentially.
 The repository already provides all the intermediate data files, so it is not necessary to run every single script.
 For example, if you want to modify the experiments from section 4.1 (sensitivity analysis), you can go straight to script 12, modify it, and run it.

 ## Data sources
 The raw data files come from the following sources: